 How much does it cost to build a web-based quiz funnel like Noom's?

-A functional MVP using tools like Typeform, Involve.me, or a custom React build can be launched for $5,000–$15,000 in development costs, based on RocketShip HQ estimates from scoping similar builds with three clients.
+A functional MVP using tools like Typeform, Involve.me, or a custom React build can typically be launched for $5,000–$15,000 in development costs, based on commonly observed scoping ranges for builds of this type.
 A production-grade funnel with dynamic plan generation, A/B testing infrastructure, and full analytics typically runs $50,000–$100,000+.

 Start with an MVP, validate the conversion lift, then invest in a custom build once you have data.